-- Solar eruption (NASA keeps warning us that the sun is registering an increase in solar eruption, but no one seems to be listening)
+- Solar eruption (NASA keeps warning us that the sun is registering an increase in solar flares, but no one seems to be listening)

 What will happen when the grid goes down?

-People will start to hoard food and medication a day or two after the outage and other unaffected locations may try to assist the people affected by the power outage, but there may not be enough to go around.
+People will start with foods to hoard and medication a day or two after the outage.
+Other unaffected locations may try to assist the people affected by the power outage.
+However, there may not be enough to go around.

-The first wave will the ones that will be in denial, the ones that think they can ride it off with what they got and with what the government will provide.
-They will be the first wave of casualties and this because by the time they wake up and realize what is happening, all the supplies will be gone and it will be too late for them to grab something.
-In a last minute of desperation they will turn to looting and violence in order to survive.
+These will be in denial, the ones that think they can ride it off with what they got and with what the government will provide.
+They will be the first wave of casualties and this because, by the time they wake up and realize what is happening, all the supplies will be gone.
+For them, it will be too late to grab something.
+In the last minute of desperation, they will turn to loot and violence to survive.

-The second wave will be the last minute hoarders and these are the people that are smarter than the first ones, they have increased chances of survival, but without additional supplies and knowledge, it’s just a matter of time until their luck runs out.
-You’ve probably seen this type of people every time there was a local disaster or any other event happening in your area, they are the late time “shoppers”.
 Even during the last minutes, they will stockpile on everything they can get their hands on.
-I know that it’s improper calling them shoppers, because nothing will work without power and they won’t be able to buy supplies, but it wouldn’t be fair calling all of them “looters”.
+I know that it’s improper calling them shoppers because nothing will work without power and they won’t be able to buy supplies.
+However, it wouldn’t be fair calling all of them “looters.”

 When selecting foods to hoard for a power grid failure keep in mind the following:

-- Most foods are not packed for long-term storage, exception being canned foods
+- Most meals are not packed for long-term storage, an exception being canned foods

-- One should chose foods that provide maximum nutritional value for the minimum size
+- One should choose foods that provide maximum nutritional value for the minimum size

 Here are the best foods to hoard: